RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 • A minimum of 96 UCAS points.

-For most Economics degree apprenticeships, you don’t necessarily have to have studied economics.
-They’re also looking for potential apprentices who’ve studied a similar subject and with a willingness to learn.
-These are:
+For most economics apprenticeships, you don’t necessarily have to have studied economics at school or college.
+They’re also looking for potential apprentices who’ve studied a similar subject and have a willingness to learn.
+These include subjects such as:

 • Accounting and finance